Wotusay/Valorant-Match-history-bot/README.md

 ## Disclaimer

 This is only used to show a players match history its an easy acces to show them their matches.
+This isnt fully working yet.
+I need the VALORANT api to load the matches in.

-### To copy this project
+## To copy this project

 * Run following commands in the terminal:
 ```